openpoke/decidim-module-extra_user_fields/README.md

 | EXTRA_USER_FIELDS_GENDERS | Options for the gender field (you need to add the corresponding I18n keys, ie: `decidim.extra_user_fields.genders.prefer_not_to_say` ) | `female male other prefer_not_to_say` |
 | EXTRA_USER_FIELDS_AGE_RANGES | Options for the age range field (you need to add the corresponding I18n keys, e.g., `decidim.extra_user_fields.age_ranges.up_to_16`) | `up_to_16 17_to_30 31_to_60 61_or_more prefer_not_to_say` |

+## Custom fields

+If your use case include fields not defined in this module, it is possible to define custom fields of different types:

+1. **Select fields** This configuration option allows you to define any number of extra user fields of the type "Select".

+See the next section "Configuration through an initializer" for more information.

 ### Configuration through an initializer

 It is also possible to configure the module using the an initializer: